DS4PS/cpp-527-fall-2020/schedule.md

 For example, you can type an address and it will return a set of latitude and longitude coordinates.

-Alternatively, if you want to query news sources for stories on specific topics: [Examples of News APIs](https://newsapi.org/).
+Alternatively, if you want to query news sources for stories on specific topics try: [News API Examples](https://newsapi.org/).

 **How do APIs Work?**